Deny access to a site with an .htaccess file

 Creating an .htaccess file on your DreamHost web server

 The code examples in this article must be placed in the .htaccess file of your website.
-View the following article for instructions on how to create an .htaccess file on your web server:
+See this article for instructions on how to create an .htaccess file on your web server.

 If the file already exists, view the following articles for instructions on how to update it (depending on if you're using an FTP client or SSH):